József Alvinczi: Italian campaign and later assignments

 In late 1796 he took over command of the army that was fighting Napoleon Bonaparte in the north of the Italian Peninsula.
 After organising the Tyrolean militia to face the threat of the French advance in 1796, he was tasked with the third relief of the Siege of Mantua.
 Alvinczy's army was largely composed of new recruits with few experienced officers.

 He defeated Bonaparte at Bassano on 6 November and Caldiero on 12 November.
 Ultimately, Bonaparte won a hard-fought victory over Alvinczi at the Battle of the Bridge of Arcole on 15–17 November 1796.
 After at first withdrawing toward Vicenza, the Austrians gamely reoccupied the field of battle on 22 November.
 But when he found that troops under his lieutenant Paul Davidovich had begun their own retreat, he admitted defeat and fell back to Bassano.

+Despite deteriorating health, Alvinczy regrouped his forces for a final attempt to lift the siege of Mantua.
+In January 1797, he launched a new offensive but suffered a catastrophic defeat at the Battle of Rivoli on 14 January 1797.
+The defeat made the relief of the fortress impossible, and Mantua capitulated shortly thereafter.
+Consequently, Alvinczy was relieved of his command and replaced by Archduke Charles.

-Despite deteriorating health, he regrouped and tried again.
-He suffered a severe defeat in the Battle of Rivoli on 14 January 1797.
-Mantua surrendered soon afterward.
-He was then given the position of military governor of Hungary, and promoted to field marshal in 1808.
-Alvinczi was also entrusted with the chairmanship of the commission created to reorganize the army.
-He died two years after the promotion,—in Buda.
+Following his dismissal, Alvinczy was appointed military governor of the Kingdom of Hungary.
+This position was widely viewed as a form of dignified retirement for defeated senior commanders; his predecessor in the role, Field Marshal Wurmser, had also been appointed governor following the surrender of Mantua, only to die months later from malaria contracted during the siege.
+Alvinczy, however, held the post for over a decade.
+In 1808, he was promoted to the rank of Field marshal (Feldmarschall) and was entrusted with the chairmanship of the commission created to reorganize the Austrian army.
+He died in Buda two years after his promotion, on 25 September 1810.